trinistr/rubocop-config/README.md

 # rubocop-config

-My Rubocop configuration to be shared between different projects.
+My [RuboCop](https://rubygems.org/gems/rubocop) configuration to be shared between different projects.

 This configuration is somewhat opinionated and does not always conform to Ruby style guide.
 It will also probably change over time.

-Intended to be used with these tested versions of gems (install through `gem install` or `Gemfile`):
+Currently contains configuration for:
-- rubocop (1.72.2)
+- rubocop
-- rubocop-performance (1.24.0)
+- rubocop-performance
-- rubocop-rake (0.7.1)
-- rubocop-rspec (3.5.0)
+- rubocop-rspec
-- rubocop-thread_safety (0.7.0)

 ## Usage